NiclasHaderer/image-blog/README.md

                "IMG_5985",
              ]
            )
-         } mode='square' /> // If not specified the mode is to leave the images as they are
+         } mode='square' /> // If not specified the image dimensions will not be changed
          ```
       2. The image component (for a single image)
          ```mdx